XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Version: 1 byte - 0x03

-Command Word: 1 byte - 0xEE
+Command: 1 byte - 0xEE

 IV.
-Data Structure Definitions ¶
+Data Structure Definition ¶

-4.1 Product Configuration Data Structures¶
+4.1 Product Configuration Data Structure¶

 Field | Bytes | Description |